 You’ll want to decide what kind of cakes you want to offer (or at least have a good idea).
 You can always adjust later on once you get some experience under your belt.

-You can always widen your offerings later if you find you really want to branch out and you get more experience.
+You can always widen your offerings later if you find you really want to branch out and once you’ve gotten more experience.

 You want to get your basic cake recipes together and perfect them.
 You don’t have to figure out every single type of recipe that you’ll ever offer, but get your basic recipes down and make sure you’re happy with them.